obarrielv/test/README.md

 4 - Run Test Job (you can select master or release).

-5 - Start Test Docker Container: docker run -p 8081:8080 test (The service should be running over pot 8081)
+5 - Start Test Docker Container: docker run -p 8081:8080 production or
+                                 docker run -p 8081:8080 staging

+6 - The service should be running over pot 8081 ready for testing